Navigate home logo

 Population growth

 According to City of Perth, the population of our popular capital is forecast to grow to 2.9 million people by 2031 and 3.5 million people by 2050.
-This will make us the third largest city in Australia and see a significant increase in the water demands from the community.
+This will make us the third largest city in Australia and result in a significant increase in in water demand.

 Renewable energy